University of the Potomac Faculty

 A.A.
 Computer Sciences, Northern VA Community College

-Professor Kimble is a Six Sigma certified professional who has worked in several capacities with the Small Business Administration.
+Professor Kimble is a Project Management (PMP) certified professional who has worked in several capacities with the Small Business Administration.
 As a Program Management Analyst, he had full responsibility for bottom-line factors including Presidential Initiatives, Performance Management, Technical Supervision and Regional Advocate.
 As Supervisory Information Technology Project Manager he was responsible for strategic planning, new technology development, enterprise architecture, systems development methodologies and configuration management.
-Professor Kimble teaches Government Contract Management and Information Systems at University of the Potomac.
+Professor Kimble teaches Government Contract Managemen, Information Systems, Business and Management courses at UOTP.

 MBA, Rensselaer Polytechnic Institute